PALESTINE SOLIDARITY COMMITTEE - SEATTLE

 Resolution 194 has been reaffirmed more than 100 times by the General Assembly in other resolutions including 513, 2452, 2936, and 3236.

+The international community has already recognized the Palestinian right of return.
 There is no reason that this right should not be fully recognized by the State of Israel.

 WHY DON’T THE ARAB COUNTRIES TAKE THEM IN?

-While sharing some basic elements of language, religion and culture with the Arab Countries of the Middle East and North Africa, Palestinians have their own distinct, culture, traditions, dialect, and history.
-Palestinians are as distinct from Egyptians or Saudis as Poles are distinct from Czechs or Bulgarians.
+Under international law, the host countries of Palestinian refugees have certain responsibilities for the well-being of the refugees.
+However, calling upon the neighbors of Israel to resolve a problem that Israel created sidesteps Israel’s own responsibility for that problem.
+Palestinians have the right to return to their homeland, and it is not the responsibility of other host countries to create a substitute homeland for them.
 Arab countries have resettled and granted rights to many Palestinians, but most Palestinian refugees and most Arab governments have opposed permanent resettlement, assimilation and naturalization, preferring to adopt policies that preserve Palestinian identity and refugee status.
-Palestinians have received varied treatment in Arab host countries, often less than humane; but the great majority of Palestinian refugees, Arab people, and Arab governments are in agreement that the ultimate responsibility for the Palestinian refugee problem lies with the State of Israel.
+Palestinians have received varied treatment in Arab host countries, often less than humane; and while this is a serious issue, nonetheless the great majority of Palestinian refugees, Arab people, and Arab governments are in agreement that the ultimate responsibility for the Palestinian refugee problem lies with the State of Israel.

 • The State of Israel must acknowledge its responsibility for the creation of the Palestinian refugee problem.

-• The State of Israel must acknowledge the Right of Return for all Palestinian refugees.
+The State of Israel must acknowledge the Right of Return for all Palestinian refugees.

-• Once these two conditions are met, Palestinians and Israelis should negotiate in good faith to find ways to implement the Right of Return so that self-determination and security for both peoples is not undermined.
+Once these two conditions are met, Palestinians and Israelis should negotiate in good faith to find ways to implement the Right of Return so that self-determination and security for both peoples is not undermined.
 Ideally, each Palestinian refugee and his/her descendants would be offered the CHOICE of return, compensation, full integration into the current host country, or third-country resettlement.

-some resources on refugees and refugee return:
+Some resources on refugees and refugee return:

 www.alawda.org

-www.badil.org
+www.badil.org www.zochrot.org www.palestineremembered.org